 7. Look for Venture Investors

 Many entrepreneurs look for investors in their business and will promise them a percentage of ownership in the company in exchange for a monetary contribution.
-The terms of an investment relationship very widely, but this can be a good way to get the money you need that isn’t a loan.
+The terms of an investment relationship vary widely, but this can be a good way to get the money you need that isn’t a loan.

 It may be a good option if you are just starting the company and don’t have profits or income to put back into the business.
 Finding the right investor takes time and effort, so start by looking for investment groups in your local area or venture or seed capital investors that invest in your industry.